 No. SAM.gov administration, FAR-clause negotiation, GSA MAS, ITAR, EAR, CMMC, FedRAMP, SBA certifications, and US procurement counsel work belong with specialist firms.

 Three stages.
-Diagnose which filter is doing the cutting.
-Correct the signal: US category, US past performance, US peer set, US risk architecture.
+Evaluate which filter is doing the cutting.
+Correct the signal: US category, US past performance, US peer set, US risk answers.
 Rebuild the materials: capability statement, response templates, bios, references, pricing, US-facing site.

 Cover-page scan.
 Category named.
 Past performance named.
 Peers named.
-Risk architecture stated.
-Pass on each: move to read-in-full.
+Risk answers stated.
+Pass on each: move to full evaluation.
 Fail on one or more: move to not-this-round.

-Because the firm's home category and the US procurement category rarely match word-for-word.
-Most filter-one failures are correctable by re-stating positioning in the procurement reader's vocabulary.
+Because GMA's home category and the US procurement category rarely match word-for-word.
+Most filter-one failures are correctable by re-stating positioning in the procurement buyer's vocabulary.

-Inquiry through the contact form and a discovery conversation.
-Send US-facing surfaces, last RFP or RFQ response, home-market site, and SAM.gov state if registered.
+Inquiry through the contact form and an inquiry screening.
+Send US website, deck, and sales materials, last RFP or RFQ response, home-market site, and SAM.gov state if registered.
 Response within one business day.